lnsongxf/dimeanalytics/docs/README.md

 The [LaTeX Templates Library](https://github.com/worldbank/DIME-LaTeX-Templates) contains resources that will help you make your research more reproducible.
 This will save you a substantial amount of time, significantly reduce the risk for human errors when exporting results to your papers, and make your research more transparent.
 We have prepared exercises that will make it easy for you to start using these resources.

+## Installation instructions

+This section lists step by step installation instructions to various set ups that we in DIME Analytics like!
+Please let us know if any part of the instructions is not clear for you, or does not work for you and we will improve the instructions.
 # External Resources

 * [Exporting Tables](http://ageconsearch.umn.edu/bitstream/122600/2/sjart_dm0037.pdf)